elastic/integrations/packages/barracuda_waf/docs/README.md

 The log formats are specified [here](https://campus.barracuda.com/product/webapplicationfirewall/doc/92767349/exporting-log-formats/).

+## Barracuda WAF Firmware version

+This integration is built and tested against the Barracuda Web Application Firewall version **12.1**.
+Earlier versions may work, but have not been tested.

 ## Data streams

  The Barracuda WAF integration collects one type of data streams: logs